JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 The framework configuration is stored in the `ios {}` block of the build script within `kotlin {}`.
 It defines the output type `framework` and the string identifier `baseName` that is used to form the name of the output artifact.
 Its default value matches the Gradle module name.
-For a real project, it’s likely that you’ll need a more complex configuration of the framework production.
+For a real project, it's likely that you'll need a more complex configuration of the framework production.
 For details, see [Multiplatform documentation](multiplatform-build-native-binaries.md).

 <tabs group="build-script">